 For large lawns, opt for a gas-powered mower.
 An electric lawnmower is best used for small yards within the restriction of cable length.

-If you’re looking for the best gas or electric lawn mowers, we did a detail review of each one.
+If you’re looking for the best gas or battery-powered lawn mowers, I did a detailed review of each one.
 Check them out.

 - 8 Best Cheap And Affordable Lawn Mowers | Stay On Budge